Bromelain has anti-inflammatory properties but it has not been shown to treat or prevent cancer.

 Laboratory studies show that bromelain can prevent the formation of blood clots, but there is no proof from clinical trials that it can treat circulatory disorders.

-To reduce swelling and edema
+To reduce swelling

 You are taking warfarin or other blood thinners (Bromelain may increase the risk of bruising and bleeding).